Homesteading Family Logo

 • Kitchen String – This is just twine or cotton string.

-• Small Bowl – You can use the larger bowl to catch the whey, but a smaller bowl can be used while hanging the cheese to save on counter space.
+• Small Bowl – You can use the larger bowl to catch the whey, but a second smaller bowl will save counter space.

 • Mason Jar – The size of your jar depends on the amount of cheese you intend to make.
 I use a half-gallon jar because I make several batches over the course of a few days, and keep adding to my jar.
 If you plan to make just one batch, a quart jar should be sufficient.

-• Clean Hands – It is important whenever working with a cultured product to use freshly clean hands so that you do not introduce any foreign bacterias that will interfere with the cultures that are already present in your food product.
+• Clean Hands – It is important to use freshly clean hands whenever working with a cultured product.
+This will prevent foreign bacteria from interfering with the cultures already present in your food product.

-1. Line colander with cloth, and pour in the yogurt, clabbered milk, or kefir.
-I had all three on hand but chose to use the kefir and save the yogurt for breakfast, and the clabbered milk as a treat for our backyard egg-laying chickens
+1. Line the colander with cloth, and pour in the yogurt, clabbered milk, or kefir.
+I had all three on hand but chose to use the kefir and save the yogurt for breakfast and the clabbered milk for making homemade raw milk cottage cheese, plus as a treat for our backyard egg-laying chickens

 2. Cut about three feet of string, bring the ends together, tie in a knot, and then loop the string through itself to make a slip knot (demonstration at 5:00 in the video).

-3. Gather muslin on all sides to make a pouch for the kefir to sit at the bottom, slip the string over the ends of the muslin, and pull tight.
+3. Gather muslin on all sides to make a pouch for the yogurt, clabbered milk or kefir at the bottom.
+Slip the string over the ends of the muslin and pull tight.

-4. Lift the pouch out of the colander, and hang to allow the whey to drain out through the muslin.
-I use the cup hooks in my pantry to hang the pouch with a small bowl sitting below it to catch the whey as it drains.
+4. Lift the pouch out of the colander and hang it to allow the whey to drain out through the muslin.
+I use the cup hooks in my pantry to hang the pouch, and a small bowl sits below it to catch the whey as it drains.

 5. Allow the pouch to hang for 12-24 hours.

-6. Remove from the hook, drain any whey that has collected in the bowl, open the pouch, and at this point, you have what is called “yogurt cheese” or “kefir cheese”.
-This cheese is a soft cheese that can be eaten just as it is, seasoned with salt and herbs and served on crackers, or topped with jam, fruit preserves, or even seasonal fruit.
-We are going to move onto the next stage, though, to make our kefir cheese into dream cheese.
+6. Remove the whey from the hook, drain any whey that has collected in the bowl, and open the pouch.
+At this point, you have what is called “labneh.”
+You can eat this soft cheese as it is, seasoned with salt and herbs and served on crackers or topped with jam, fruit preserves, or even seasonal fruit.
+We are going to move onto the next stage, though, to make our cheese into yogurt cheese marinated in olive oil.

-8. Gather ends of the muslin, make a pouch again, and secure with the string.
-Resist the temptation to use a clean cheesecloth at this point.
+8. Gather the ends of the muslin, make a pouch again, and secure it with the string.
+Resist the temptation to not use your cheesecloth at this point.
 It may seem messy, but the original cheesecloth has now been inoculated with good bacteria.
-By switching to a clean cheesecloth, you will be reducing the strength of the good bacteria making it easier for the bad bacteria to cause spoilage.
+By switching to clean cheesecloth, you will reduce the strength of the good bacteria, making it easier for the bad bacteria to cause spoilage.

-10. Remove from the hook, drain any whey that has collected in the bowl, open the pouch, and remove the cheese from the cloth into the bowl.
+10. Remove from the hook, drain any whey that collects in the bowl, open the pouch, and remove the cheese from the cloth into the bowl.

 12. Pour in enough olive oil to completely submerge the cheese, and cover with a lid.

-A woman pouring olive oil into a mason jar filled with soft cheese balls.
+A young girl pouring olive oil into a jar of herbed yogurt cheese.

-If you have cold storage that stays at a consistently cool temperature (anywhere from 50-65 degrees), you can store the jar of cheese on the shelf as long as the olive oil stays above the cheese.
+If you have cold storage that stays consistently cool (50-65°F), you can store the jar of cheese on the shelf as long as the olive oil stays above it.

 FAQs